 When Eleanor began to read, my first impulse was to stop her, to simply take the book away from her.
 And I could have done this.
 I don’t think she would have reacted badly.
 I’m sure the material didn’t mean anything to her.
 Her talking and reading aloud were just an expression of her enormous energy.
 But I didn’t take the book away from her because I was curious to see how Annie would react.

 By this time Annie and I had worked together for over a year.
-Though we were not actually friends, we knew each pretty well from all the time we spent working together on the ward.
+Though we were not actually friends, we knew each other pretty well from all the time we spent working together on the ward.
 I thought of her as an intelligent and perceptive woman.
-She was also a woman who had studied psychology and, as a nurse, someone who had a definite wish to help people—this was something I had heard her state a number of times.
-I imagined that material would at least peak her interest.
+She was also a woman who had studied psychology and, as a nurse, someone who had a definite wish to help people—this was something I had heard her say a number of times.
+I imagined that material would at least pique her interest.

-While Eleanor read to us, Annie paged though a magazine.
+While Eleanor read to us, Annie paged through a magazine.
 I don’t think she actually read an article.
-The turning of the pages just seemed to be something, like smoking, to keep her moving center busy.
+The turning of the pages just seemed to be something, like smoking, to keep her moving function busy.
 She stared down at the magazine occasionally, but always kept one eye on Eleanor.
 I was curious to see her reaction to what Gurdjieff had to say because I thought it would at least catch her attention and make her stop and think, ‘What?’
 But what I saw instead was that she took Gurdjieff’s words on the same level as what she saw and read in the magazine.
 To her there seemed to be no difference.

 What I saw was that Annie didn’t have a magnetic center.
 She was unable to distinguish between B influence ideas, represented by Ouspensky’s book, and A influence, represented by the pictures and articles in the magazine.